| |

 Slice chicken into strips and spread on crust

-Place sliced red and yellow peppers over chicken and cover with
+Place sliced red and yellow peppers over chicken and cover with cheese

 Pre-heat oven to 425 degrees